Guidelines for Scoping a Project

 We ask that sponsors provide a brief description of the project goals and required deliverables.
 It is helpful to supplement that with detailed quantitative requirements that will become the focus of the project planning and design for the remainder of the year.
 The development of the requirements and a detailed Requirements Review is the first major team activity in August/September.

 The student teams go through Preliminary Design Review and Critical Design Review during the fall.
 A detailed design report with a draft acceptance test plan is developed in December.
 We invite sponsors to attend the Requirements Review, PDR and CDR if possible.
-If the design is approved by the sponsor and UA-provided mentor, the team implements their design, performs testing during the spring and showcases the project on Design Day.

 If the design is approved by the sponsor and UA-provided mentor, the team implements their design and tests the project during the spring, and delivers the final product to the sponsor in May after showing it on Design Day.